top of page

 Cal

-The other big influence on me was the University of California.
+The other big influence on me growing up was obviously the University of California.
 The town was built around it and our family had a direct relationship to it while I was growing up.

 Our grandfather was a professor in the engineering department and our Mother had graduated valedictorian.
-She was the only female speaker at her graduation at the Greek Theatre on campus.
+She was the only female speaker at her graduation.
 Something she always said was nothing.
 Hardly nothing we would respond.
 Our Papa would take us for visits to the engineering department at Cal.
 I remember being fascinated by the big polished wood and brass models there of bridges and industrial machines.
 I felt energy in that building that was all about building things.
 This would greatly influence me.

 Go Bears